 Ireland’s Health Status

-Ireland has been declared free from a number of diseases which affect various species of commercial and ornamental fish.
+Ireland has been declared free from a number of diseases which affect various species of commercial and ornamental fish under EU animal health law.

 Areas within the EU which are free from these diseases can be found in Commission Implementing Regulation (EU) 2021/620, as amended (see Annexes XII to XVIII), and also in Commission Implementing Decision (EU) 2021/260, as amended (see Annex I).

-Consolidated versions of the above legislation, which include any subsequent amendments, may be viewed on the EUR-Lex website.
+For consolidated versions of the above legislation, which incorporate any subsequent amendments, please search the EUR-Lex website.
 Once you have found a piece of legislation, simply click the “Current Consolidated Version” link.

 A summary document detailing the listed diseases, susceptible/vector species, and Ireland's health status for each can be downloaded here.